Skip to main content

 She is a licensed social worker and, prior to her academic career, she served children and families in various social service settings, including medical social work, substance use disorders counseling, family counseling, and public guardianship.

-Denby-Brinson earned her Bachelor of Social Work degree at Arizona State University, Master of Social Work from UNLV, and doctoral degree from Ohio State.
+Denby-Brinson earned her Bachelor of Social Work degree at Arizona State University, Master of Social Work from UNLV, and doctoral degree from The Ohio State University.

 Born and raised in Las Vegas, Nevada, she has nine siblings.
-She and her husband, Jesse Brinson, have three children: Avery (23), Zaila (16), and Jesse Aaron (15).
-The family is looking forward to connecting with new friends and exploring North Carolina.
+She and her husband, Jesse Brinson, have three children: Avery, Zaila and Jesse Aaron.